 How to use Average Length Of Stay (LOS) at Your Hotel?

 If your LOS metric shows that for a certain time period you are accommodating more one-night stays than usual, then you can make revenue management adjustments and maybe increase your one-night rate, while offering a more forgiving rate for 2+ night stays.
 Sundays are usually the most quiet day of the week and you can therefore place a minimum LOS restriction on Saturday bookings, to allow for increased two nights plus bookings.

 When you are aware of guest’s length of stay, you can also determine how other hotel metrics are affected.
 During a period of low-night stays, you might increase profits by increasing the price per night.

-GOPPAR is the gross operating profit per available room or, more clearly, the total revenue of the hotel less expenses incurred earning that revenue, divided by the number of available rooms.
+GOPPAR is the total revenue of the hotel less expenses incurred earning that revenue, divided by the number of available rooms.

 If you want to look at overall performance, GOPPAR is effective because it looks at all rooms, whether they have guest’s occupying them or not.
 GOPPAR includes hotel variables, such as furniture depreciation and internet costs, and is therefore a strong indicator of performance across all revenue streams.

 How to Improve Gross Operating Profit Per Available Room (GOPPAR)